noahverner1995/SAND-wich/README.md

 `SAND-wich` will print first the name of the folders (in purple) together with its corresponding files (in light blue) from the `path` you passed as input, then it will print a dictionary (which is a data structure) that contains the all the previous information inside.

-Then it will ask you if you want to add `'None'` as value in one or several folders (keys) of the dictionary, this will be useful if you want to create an NFT collection with some series of images that won't have a particular feature.
+Then it will ask you if you want to add `'None'` as value in one or several folders (keys) of the dictionary, **this will be useful if you want to create an NFT collection with some series of images without a particular feature**.

 If you don't want to do this, just type `n` and press ↵Enter.